orb-lang/qor/doc/md/core/cluster.md

 # Cluster

-One of the language\-development goals we have with the Bridge project is to build and extend a Meta\-Object Protocol\.
+One of the language-development goals we have with the Bridge project is to build and extend a Meta-Object Protocol.

-That's cluster\.
+That's cluster.

 #### imports

 ```lua
 local act = require "core:core/cluster/actor"
 ```
 ## cluster

 ```lua